floweredscarf/su25/labs/lab05/index.md

 ## Enhancement 1: Encapsulation

-The implementation of `IntList` that we learned about in [Lab 4](../lab04) is impractical to use at scale.
-In it, the notion of a node in the list and the list itself are not separate.
+The "namke" implementation of `IntList` that we learned fom [Lab 4](../lab04) is impractical to use at scale.
+In it, the idea of a node in the list and the list itself are not separate.
 This means that someone who wants to use the `IntList` class would need to spend a lot of time adding `null` checks and handling errors that might come as a result of accidentally or intentionally modifying the `item`